yashchitalia/yashchitalia.github.io/_pages/about.md

 ### Updates
 I have two openinings for highly motivated Ph.D. students in my future research team, the HEAlthcare Robotics and Telesurgery (HEART) Laboratory, at the University of Louisville.
-If playing with state-of-the-art 3D Printers, laser cutters, Raspberry Pi's and NVIDIA Jetsons is your type of thing, and you'd like to make a Ph.D. sized dent in the universe, we're looking for you!
+If playing with state-of-the-art 3D Printers, laser cutters, Raspberry Pi's and NVIDIA Jetsons piques your interest, and you'd like to make a Ph.D. sized dent in the universe, we're looking for you!

 Reach out to me about applying for these positions at the email above.